 This is a more advanced form of composition but once you start looking for leading lines you will see that you are surrounded by them if you take the time to slow down and look.

-Type of leading lines
+Different Types of leading lines

-Leading lines don’t have to be straight; they can be curvy or wavy.
+Lines don’t have to be straight; they can be curvy or wavy.
 In fact, you can choose the type of lines to give the image a certain feel.

 Be aware of the direction the line leads the eye in.
 If your subject is in the foreground of your image and the line leads away from them, the eye of the viewer will continue to follow it out of the frame.
 Viewers usually take in an image from the left, so leading lines often begin on that side.
 A line that starts on the right of the frame can leave your subject feeling unsettled.